 How do you determine the value of jewelry?

 When jewelry is the collateral for a pawn loan, we test the precious metals and diamonds to determine its worth.
 Diamond testing includes a visual inspection with a jeweler’s loupe.
-We also weigh the item, determine sizing for any stones and note the cut, color, and clarity of each stone.
+We also weigh the item, determine the size, cut, color, and clarity of each stone.